AllaMB/Travel-guide-webpage-Hackhathon-05-2024/README.md

 Overview
-This is a 6-team frontend developers project during Hackhathon of ITGIRLS 2024.
+This is a 6-team frontend developers project taking the 1st place during Hackhathon of ITGIRLS 2024.
 This is a website for Empire Travel, a company that offers guided tours and travel services.
 The website features a carousel of guides, a search form, registration and login forms, and a section for trending tours.